 Guidelines for Participants

-If an emergency precludes your appearance, please notify your session chair and commentator as well as the conference coordinator (Lori Lahlum email@example.com).
+If an emergency precludes your appearance, please notify your session chair and commentator as well as the conference coordinator (James Naylor Naylor@BrandonU.ca).
 Failure to do so has some consequences.
 (The Northern Great Plains History Conference operating statement bans anyone who does not appear and who does not submit appropriate notices from presenting for the next three years).

-• Submit your paper and brief curriculum vitae to both the chair and the commentator by Sept.
-1st, 2018.
+• Submit your paper and brief curriculum vitae to both the chair and the commentator (if there is one) by Sept.
+1st, 2019.

 • Respect the limits of your presentation.
 Papers in two-paper sessions must be completed in 25 minutes and those in three-paper sessions in 20 minutes.
 Therefore, paper lengths, excluding documentation, should be about 12 and 10 pages respectively (typed, double-spaced, with one-inch margins).